JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 Expanding on the chief question asked in the video from Meridian,[^ngr] might we take a holistic consideration as to the cost of liquidity as it stands today?
 As voluminous comments in the singular conversation forum so far have revealed, liquidity is a key aspect of the network for users, developers, and advocates together.
 Reflecting on the asked investment of time, energy, and composability into interleaving liquidity, might we consider the sum network benefits?

 [^ngr]: Which is different from the [round table](imgs/comments/garand-offline-roundtable.png) Garand mentions.
 I reached out to @SirTyson for comment on Nov 1 but haven't heard back yet.
-In the same chat linked in S 1.2.3, they say SPEEDEX "opens the door to a lot of interesting opportunities, such as higher trade volume, better compatibility between Soroban and classic ops, etc."
+In the same chat linked in § 1.2.3, they say SPEEDEX "opens the door to a lot of interesting opportunities, such as higher trade volume, better compatibility between Soroban and classic ops, etc."

 Markedly, the choices we make around items like [whether or not](https://github.com/stellar/stellar-protocol/pull/1562) contracts call the DEX have significant downstream effects on whether the network runs well for users like us or the centralized institutions presently so dominant across other chains.
 I like to think there's a reason the large majority of demonstrably-compliant web3 investment products employ the network (or at least originally launched here).
 All this despite the current lack of attention on self-custody options available to all.[^cbn]